School-of-Code-HQ/Clean-Code/README.md

 The code in the curly bracket runs if the condition in the parenthesis is met.

 While loop and for loop:
+The block of code to run if the conditions are met goes into the curly bracket.

 ![variable_not_on_line](images/whileblock.png)

 ![variable_not_on_line](images/forcurly.png)

-The block of code to run if the condition is met goes into the curly bracket.

 Objects:
 Lastly, Curly brackets are used to define objects.